fpeterek/strojove-uceni/airline-fares/README.md

 A possible explanation would be that the main clientele of traditional major carriers are businesses.
-Businesses tend to buy tickets close to the date of the flight -- offline meetings are seldom arranged a year in advance, and since business buy flight tickets to make money, they do not mind investing in the flight tickets they desperately need.
-Another possible target group for traditional carriers providing a luxurious or premium product would be impulsive or busy rich people.
+Businesses tend to buy tickets close to the date of the flight -- offline meetings are seldom arranged a year in advance, and since businesses buy flight tickets to make money, they do not mind investing in the flight tickets they desperately need.
+Another possible target group for traditional carriers providing a luxurious or premium product would be impulsive or busy affluent people who do not know ahead of time when they'll be able to travel.

 Low cost carriers are more focused on budget conscious tourists who tend to buy tickets a long time in advance.
 Therefore, they are forced to decrease their prices if the aircraft isn't fully